Chilriya/CSS-Plugins_Obsidian/README.md

-# CSS.SnippetsObsidian
+# CSS-Plugins_Obsidian
-This a repo to publish some CSS Snippets for Obsidian
+This a repo to publish some CSS Snippets and plugins for Obsidian

 ## **Snippets**